Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics

-\textbf{Baselines.} To evaluate the effectiveness of the proposed framework and the BioCon benchmark, we consider several representative pre-trained language models as backbone encoders, including CodeBERT \cite{feng2020codebert}, UniXcoder \cite{guo2022unixcoder}, CodeT5+ \cite{wang2023codet5+}, and CodeGen \cite{nijkamp2022codegen}.
-These models have demonstrated strong performance across a variety of code-related tasks and thus serve as competitive baselines.
-Given that different encoders impose different input length constraints, we standardize the maximum input length to 512 tokens for fair comparison.
-For samples exceeding this limit, we truncate the code portion while preserving the complete paper sentence to avoid information loss in method descriptions.
-During training, all models are optimized using weighted Focal Loss, with the focusing parameter $\gamma=2$ and class weights $\alpha=[1.0,5.0]$, to mitigate the impact of class imbalance.
+To evaluate the effectiveness of the proposed framework and the BioCon benchmark, we compare several representative pre-trained models as backbone encoders, including CodeBERT \cite{feng2020codebert}, UniXcoder \cite{guo2022unixcoder}, CodeT5+ \cite{wang2023codet5+}, and CodeGen \cite{nijkamp2022codegen}.
+These models have demonstrated strong performance in code understanding and cross-modal learning tasks, making them suitable baselines for this study.

+To ensure a fair comparison, all models adopt a unified input format, where the paper sentence and code function are concatenated into a single sequence.
+Considering differences in maximum input length across encoders, the sequence length is uniformly limited to 512 tokens.
+For sequences exceeding this limit, the code portion is truncated first to preserve the complete sentence, thereby avoiding the loss of critical semantic information.
+In addition, all models are trained using the weighted Focal Loss, with the focusing parameter $\gamma=2$ and class weights $\alpha=[1.0,5.0]$, to mitigate the impact of class imbalance in the dataset.